heptarch/heptarch.github.io/drafts/demon.md

   </p>

-In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £150,000.
-Their stated goal: to build an underground network of pneumatic tubes for distributing London's mail, commencing with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile distant.
+In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £150,000 to build an underground network of pneumatic tubes for distributing London's mail.
+Construction commenced in 1863 with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile distant.
-Construction started, and made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: market conditions.
+The network made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
 Although the Post Office used it in a desultory fashion for a few years, like a child with a dull toy for which it has no alternative, the network was underperforming, overbudget, and was officially